 - On Becoming Homeless (4/8/13)

 I started blogging about my divorce back in July 2012.
-My husband had called me on June 30 to ask for a divorce and, in all honesty, I didn’t think he was very serious about it.
+My husband had called me on June 30 (yes, my birthday) to ask for a divorce and, in all honesty, I didn’t think he was very serious about it.
 I thought that once we’d talked in person and I’d had a chance to show or tell him about how I thought we could move forward together, he’d realize that what we had was too good to throw away.
 I while I waited for him to come see me — I was stuck on contract in Washington state — I wrote “29 Years Ago Today,” a narrative history of our relationship since the day we met on July 10, 1983.
 I wrote that as a tribute to our relationship, as a reminder to him of what we’d been through and what we had.

 We met in mid July.
 I did a lot of crying and he did some, too.
 He claimed he still cared about me.
 He assured me that there wasn’t another woman.
 But when I took him to see the 10 acres of view property that I hoped we’d build a summer home on, I could see in his eyes that there was something else he was more interested in.
 Something that wasn’t in Washington.
 Yet I believed him.
 I trusted him.
 When he told me he wanted a fair and equitable divorce, I believed him.
 When he said he wanted to stay friends, I believed him.